Optimizing Vulnerability Assessments to Counteract Advanced Exploits

 1.2.
 Examples of Advanced Exploits

 Several notable examples illustrate the impact of advanced exploits.
-The WannaCry ransomware attack of 2017, which leveraged a zero-day vulnerability in Microsoft Windows, affected over 200,000 systems across 150 countries.
+The WannaCry ransomware attack in 2017, which leveraged a zero-day vulnerability in Microsoft Windows, affected over 200,000 systems across 150 countries.
 Another example is the SolarWinds hack of 2020, an APT attack that used sophisticated methods to infiltrate supply chains and gather intelligence from numerous high-profile targets.
 According to Verizon’s 2023 Data Breach Investigations Report, over 50% of breaches involved advanced exploits, underlining their significant threat to organizations.

 1.3.
 Challenges in Detecting Advanced Exploits